ar-to/shufflejs-react/.github/CONTRIBUTING.md

 - `git push origin master`
 - `git push origin --tags`

-This will update github pages and publish to npm with new version
+This will update github pages and publish to npm with new version.
+Its important to leave the push of tags for last and until you are sure that what you are pushing passes all of the tests and even deploys to github correctly.
+This is why pushing to master helps check this.
+In case something else happens, you can fix it and then patch tag and start the process again before pushing the tags to publish to npm.

+Also, you do not need to publish to npm for every push to master, hense why only for semantic versions (patch, minor, major, etc)